fluorescent/.github/.github/PULL_REQUEST_TEMPLATE/theme_next_release.md

 # Usage

-See [Next-release](https://www.notion.so/fluorescentdesigninc/Next-release-941a304da9674a549a63a2c93743ecff?pvs=4) for full documentation.
+Refer to [Next-release]([https://www.notion.so/fluorescentdesigninc/Next-release-941a304da9674a549a63a2c93743ecff?pvs=4](https://www.notion.so/fluorescentdesigninc/GitHub-branches-941a304da9674a549a63a2c93743ecff?pvs=4#191835388f1c80ebbb23dd788fc61668)) for full documentation.

 - [ ] Update this pull request title to `Next release, bump theme version v{{ current_version_number }} -> vX.X.X`

-## Changelog

-Each issue's PR handles adding to the release notes file (src/release-notes.md).
-At this point the list should be complete and just needs a pass to make sure everything is accurately included and correctly formatted.

 ## Before submission

+- [ ] Determine the new version number.
+Refer to [Theme versioning](https://www.notion.so/fluorescentdesigninc/Theme-versioning-191835388f1c801d8846f5bf74500bcf?pvs=4) for more information.
 - [ ] Update `release-notes.md` to reflect the changes in this update.
-This includes updating the version number (see linked doc), description, and categorizing change log items.
-Follow the instructions at [Updating release-notes.md](https://www.notion.so/fluorescentdesigninc/Updating-release-notes-md-33639b74d76b425cab224b8b6e09b95f)
+  - Each issue's PR handles adding to the release notes file (`src/release-notes.md`).
+At this point the list should be complete and just needs a pass to make sure everything is accurately included and correctly formatted.
+Mainly, this means updating the version number and description.
+Refer to [Release notes](https://www.notion.so/fluorescentdesigninc/Release-notes-33639b74d76b425cab224b8b6e09b95f?pvs=4#192835388f1c802dafefe31a13d246ce) for more information.
 - [ ] Update the version number in `package.json`
 - [ ] Update the version number in this pull requests title: `Next release, bump theme version v{{ current_version_number }} -> v.{{ new_version_number }}`

 ## Submission

-Once this release is ready to be submitted to Shopify follow the steps at [Submitting a theme update](https://www.notion.so/fluorescentdesigninc/Submitting-a-theme-update-8fba3c6a4e2f48479082e1f0a25918b3?pvs=4) and update the following tasks on completion.
+Once this release is ready to be submitted to Shopify follow the steps at [Submitting a theme update](https://www.notion.so/fluorescentdesigninc/Submitting-a-theme-update-8fba3c6a4e2f48479082e1f0a25918b3?pvs=4#192835388f1c8004b948f658659082c4) and update the following tasks on completion.

 - [ ] Ensure `release-notes.md` has been updated.
 This includes the version number, description, and the categorized change log items.
 - [ ] Ensure the version number has been updated in `package.json`, and is visible on templates displaying `[[versionNumber]]` (check `theme.liquid` in the `/build` folder after running `yarn build`)